Why Fortnite is the clear winner in the Battle Royale world

 Fortnite is an optimized game, even though it is in early access.
 Sure there are still problems, like the recent server outage, but those are growing pains.
 Epic lets their players know the game is in an early access stage, but on the other hand, Fortnite Battle Royale is 100% free.
 You can spend money on cosmetic items, but those do not affect gameplay.
 For a game that I scoffed at four months ago, my mind has changed completely, and I think gamers are going the same route.

 You can agree with me or not, but facts are facts.
-Gamers love Fortnite and have grown tired of Bluehole’s lack of development.
+Gamers love Fortnite and have grown tired of Bluehole’s lack of development, especially when it comes to gaming PCs for Fortnite.
 They released a new map instead of fixing old problems, and the new map has lead to worse problems.
 It’s bad when gamers can’t even finish a game.
 Gamers spent $40 on PUBG only to be lead into a pit that keeps getting deeper and deeper.
 I enjoyed PUBG before the servers started to get flooded, and I hope they can resuscitate it.
 However, as it looks right now, Bluehole is drowning in success…literally.

 What’s your opinion on this?
 Who do you think is the clear winner in the battle royale race?
 Let us know in the comments below!